Mutual Funds and Abandoned Property

 I received a letter saying my MFS Account may be considered abandoned property.
 What should I do?

 Before MFS turns any assets over to a state, we will make a diligent effort to locate and make contact with the account owner.
 We have partnered with outside companies to assist with outreach letters to our shareholders about accounts that may be considered abandoned.
-These companies have designated websites and phone numbers that allow the shareholder to easily respond and prevent the account from being considered abandoned.
-If you receive such a letter, please respond by phone or through their website and provide the control numbers, as directed in the letter.
+These companies have designated websites that allow the shareholder to easily respond and prevent the account from being considered abandoned.
+If you receive such a letter, please respond through their website and provide the control numbers, as directed in the letter.
 Please note that these firms are not trying to sell you anything.
 They are merely trying to make contact with you, and this contact will then be recorded in MFS's records.
-For security purposes, when responding by phone or web, you will need to provide the last four digits of the primary account owner's social security number.
+For security purposes, when responding by web, you will need to provide the last four digits of the primary account owner's social security number.

 How Can I Prevent My Mutual Fund Assets from Being Turned Over to a State?